Rate Limiting in Ambassador Edge Stack

 Edge Stack supports three types of labels:

-which is a simple stringremote_address
+- generic_keywhich is a simple string

-which is the value of the client IP address, assuming the load balancer configuration is set correctly- a custom type that can forward the value of a header to Ambassador for rate limiting
+- a custom type that can forward the value of a header to Ambassador for rate limiting

 Global vs service-level rate limits